UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_24.md

 Notes:

-Best validation scores requires a hyperparameter search between both of these to balance the fundamental tradeoff.
+Obtaining opimal validation scores require a hyperparameter search between both of these to balance the fundamental tradeoff.

 We will learn how to search over multiple hyperparameters at a time in the next module.